-For the second round of interviews with an employer, send the standard thank you notes to those interviewers who had not interviewed you for this job in the first round.
+For the second round of interviews with an employer, send the standard thank you notes (or emails) to those interviewers who had not interviewed you for this job in the first round.

 After the second round of interviews with the same people for the same job (congratulations!), you need to send a slightly different thank you, and it must be different than the thank you note you sent after the first round.

 Don't assume that because you have already been interviewed and sent a thank you note to this person after the first interview that a thank you note after the second interview is optional.
 It's not!

 Send this thank you even if the first interview was a phone interview.

 The majority of job seekers don't send thank you notes after job interviews, and even fewer send them after the second or third round of interviews.
 By sending this thank you, you are highly differentiating yourself from the other candidates.

 Remember that the job interview process is, consciously or unconsciously, viewed by the employer and interviewers as a "sample of your work."
 So, your thank you notes are important:

 Be sure that the quality of your thank you is high.
 NO typos or bad grammar!

 If you have been communicating via email and emailed your first round of thank you notes, an emailed thank you is your best bet.
 However, if this employer prefers more formal methods of communicating, send a hand-written (if your writing is legible) or, more likely, a typed thank you sent via the postal service (a.k.a., "snail mail").